-The Quechua Forclaz 10° Ultralight comes in a small range of colors, with a hood to keep your head warm on chilly nights.
+The Quechua Forclaz 10° Ultralight sleeping bag comes in a small range of colors with a hood to keep your head warm on chilly nights.
 It's a “mummy-style” bag, which essentially means it tapers off towards the bottom.
 This helps keep it smaller, but some people find this style of bag cramped compared to more rectangular versions.

 There are two sizes, medium and large, with a pair of three-quarter length zips to give extra airflow in warm or stuffy rooms.
 You can also join two Ultralight bags together if you're traveling as a couple.

 Whichever model you buy, the compression cover and straps make it noticeably more compact in transit.
-It's 100% polyester inside and out, and can be machine-washed.
-Unless you've got access to a gentle commercial dryer, you'll need to hang it out to dry, however.
+It's 100% polyester inside and out and can be machine-washed.
+Unless you have access to a gentle commercial dryer, you'll need to hang it out to dry, however.

 Real World Testing

 One of the main reasons for choosing this particular sleeping bag was the need for it to fit into a 30-liter daypack.
 Thankfully, it comfortably did, the petite size of the bag impressive not only in the shop but also when quickly packing up in the morning.

 The compression straps are partially sewn into the cover, which means you can't lose them, and also makes them easier to use.
 Unlike many other sleeping bags, this one was easy to roll up, and it took under a minute to stuff the bag into its cover, cinch the straps, and pack it away.

 The hood is most valuable for people who sleep on their back or side, but even those who lie on their front will find a use for it as a makeshift pillow cover when necessary.
 If there are no pillowcases available, or you don't like the state of the one you've been given, stuffing the pillow inside the hood and lying on it is a much more pleasant option than lying directly on the same pillow as hundreds of other people before you.